camunda/camunda-docs/docs/components/modeler/bpmn/inclusive-gateways/inclusive-gateways.md

 A converging inclusive gateway (also known as a merging or joining exclusive gateway) merges incoming paths before the sequence flow continues.
 A converging gateway is completed and merges incoming sequence flows if one of the following conditions is met:

 - All incoming sequence flows have been taken at least once.
-- No path exists from any active flow to the inclusive gateway (excluding incoming paths to the inclusive gateway that have already been taken).
+- No path exists from any active flow node to the inclusive gateway (excluding incoming paths to the inclusive gateway that have already been taken).

 For example: Once all selected courses are complete, the table can be cleared.